craftykate/bhs-sample-project-site/README.md

 Companion site to Intro to HTML for BHS.
 Visit https://craftykate.github.io/bhs-sample-project-site/ to see it live

+**Pre-Class Requests:**

+- Make a "my-projects" folder on your computer with an "img" folder inside that.
+Inside the img folder please put screenshots of 2 projects.
+  - **Tips:** make "my-projects" and the names of your screenshots one word.
+Name your screenshots something short and meaningful like "penguin-scratch-game.png".
+- Create a GitHub account, check your email and verify your email with them

 ## Reset File

 <a href="https://meyerweb.com/eric/tools/css/reset/">Eric Meyer's Reset CSS</a> Copy the code in the salmon-colored box and paste it in your reset.css file